2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Rocky Mountains Region

 Of the 39 students majoring in engineering tech at UVU, 90% are male and 10% are female.

 University of Colorado Boulder did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the midsize city of Boulder, CU - Boulder is a public college with a very large student population.
+Located in the midsize city of Boulder, CU - Boulder is a public college with a fairly large student population.

 About 56% of the students majoring in engineering tech at the school are women while 44% are male.